togakangaroo/togakangaroo.github.io/_posts/2023-07-22-get-that-coding-job.md

 - Ability to simply **find jobs** find apply to.

   Ever look at a job board and dejectedly feel like none of these listings are a fit?
-It's not just you?
-This influences the rate at which you can apply for jobs, so how many chances to progress through funnel do you get per week?
+It's not just you.
+This influences the rate at which you can apply for jobs and therefore how many chances to progress through funnel do you get per week.

 - The mere act of applying is hard. **You have to deal repeatedly with an emotional roller coaster**.
-You have to put yourself out there, you get hopeful, open up yourself to dejection, and *if you are lucky* it comes crashing down on you when you get a rejection (which is still better than no rejection).
+You have to put yourself out there, you get hopeful, open up yourself to dejection, and *if you are lucky* it all comes crashing down on you when you get a rejection (which is still better than no response).

   As humans, we try to avoid these situations, yet [the only way out is through](https://www.youtube.com/watch?v=MZtuo8yJRH0).
-There are no magic bullets, you can desensitize yourself so that it doesn't sting so bad or...well there are no better options, just hoping things work out.
-This again influences that application rate, how frequently you will need to take breaks, and the likelihood you end up giving up and walking away from the whole thing.
+There are ways to increase your odds, but there are no magic bullets.
+You can desensitize yourself so that it doesn't sting so bad or...well there are no better options.
+This again influences that application rate, how frequently you will need to take breaks, and the likelihood you end up giving up and walking away from the whole thing entirely.
 No one **wants** to apply to 3000 jobs and you very likely won't have to, but wouldn't it be nice if such a high number didn't give you all-night indigestion?

 - You have to get to a point where it is easy to **write and talk about yourself**.

-  It's not a natural thing for most people, yet what much of the interview and application process consists of.
-Getting good at this is going to affect most of your process.
+  It's not a natural thing for most people, yet is what much of the interview and application process consists of.
+Getting good at this is going to affect much of your experience.
 Your application, phone screen, interviews are in no small part exactly this!

 - **Following up**.